ashandrien/commitmas/README.md

 # Commitmas

-Your Year in Code, Wrapped - A GitHub Wrapped-style application that reviews your GitHub contributions for the year.
+Your Year in Code, as a COMMITMAS PRESENT - A GitHub Wrapped-style application that reviews your GitHub contributions for the year.

 ## Features